Last Updated on January 25, 2021 by worldoftravelswithkids

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 When you love a city as much as Perth (and we do!) it is hard to narrow your advice down.
 We have tried to walk in the shoes of the visitor and consider the top things to do in Perth with kids.
-I’ve grouped the different attractions in order.
+I’ve grouped the different attractions by area.
+For example, we have a Perth city kids section and another on things to do in Perth hills for kids.

-Our guarantees to you – these family activities Perth have been tested by us.
+Our guarantee to you is that these family activities Perth have been tested by us.
 We are confident in saying they are amongst the best family things to do in Perth.
 The good news is, as we do more around Perth, the more we can add to the list.

 Perth Playgrounds & Parks

 Without a doubt, Perth is blessed with some of the very finest playgrounds in all of Australia.
 How can we say that with such confidence?
 Well, we have traveled extensively, and although the saying ‘there is no place like home’ the Perth parks and playgrounds are state-of-the-art.

 We love Kings Park, the world’s largest inner-city park.
-Kings Park offers a full day of family things to do in Perth, meaning that it’s interesting for all ages.
-Let’s start with the views – you get stunning vistas over Perth city and the Swan River at all times of the day, but particularly at sunset.
+Kings Park offers a great family day Perth; by this, we mean that it’s interesting for all ages.
+Let’s start with the views.
+You get stunning vistas over Perth city and the Swan River at all times of the day, but particularly at sunset.
 The Western Australian War Memorial is a somber reminder of the impact of war, while the Botanic Garden provides a beautiful introduction to the glorious plant species of Western Australia.
-If you can visit during September for their stunning wildflower festival.
-For our full overview, please read about Kings Park here.
+If you can visit during September for their stunning wildflower festival – you will be truly blown away!
+For our full overview, please read our Top Things To Do In Kings Park.